A VALLEY NEAR HOPE

-I open the Tao on the coffee table, but tonight it nags not comforts me: I should be humbler!
+I open the Tao Te Ching on the coffee table, but tonight it nags not comforts me: I should be humbler!
 Gah.
 I'm too humble now.

-So I turn on the American priest instead, and channel surf.
+So instead I turn on the American oracle, and channel surf.

 Hey, there's 'Seeing Things'!
 The only Canadian show down here in the States, and the only show about a psychic.
 My unconscious must have known it was on.
 Good!